KOTORCommunityPatches/K1_Community_Patch/README.md

 * The Dead Settler quest had several bugs and it was possible to miss out on some items depending on if and when it was triggered
 * Several Duros on Dantooine lacked melee weapons and/or the proficiency to use them (reported by ebmar)
 * Several aliens were very low-quality: [JC's Dense Aliens](https://deadlystream.com/files/file/1290-jcs-dense-aliens-for-k1/)
+* The player was briefly visible before the game was supposed to actually start

 ### Kainzorus Prime:
 * Focus and proficiency feat icons are switched: [[KotOR] Fixed Proficiency/Focus Feat Icons 1.0](http://deadlystream.com/forum/files/file/421-kotor-fixed-proficiencyfocus-feat-icons/)